ahknight/hfsinspect/README.md

 Haven't tried.
 Please do and report back.
 As it works on OS X and Linux I would hope it functions on at least FreeBSD.

+## Testing in VitualBox

+One thing to note when testing in VirtualBox is that it doesn't pass-through SSE4 instructions by default, so only the software CRC32C path can be tested.
+As of VirtualBox 4.3.8, however, there is a [semi-hidden option](https://www.virtualbox.org/manual/ch09.html#sse412passthrough) to enable this:

+    VBoxManage setextradata "VM name" VBoxInternal/CPUM/SSE4.1 1
+    VBoxManage setextradata "VM name" VBoxInternal/CPUM/SSE4.2 1

 ## Examples

     $ hfsinspect -d ./fstest -P /